 (f) Employment Relationships.
 In accordance with M.G.L. c.
 112, § 24B½(e):

-1. A qualified pharmacist may be hired by a physician or group of physicians for the purpose of practicing collaborative drug therapy management under an agreement for the benefit of the patient of that physician or physician group;
+1. A qualified pharmacist may be hired by a physician or group of physicians for the purpose of practicing collaborative drug therapy management under an agreement for the benefit of the patients of that physician or physician group;

 2. A community pharmacy may hire a physician or licensed medical practitioner to conduct quality assurance reviews of pharmacists engaged in collaborative drug therapy management; and